kevinjcwu/pr-intent-checker/README.md

 This AST-based approach aims to strike a balance, providing crucial structural context around the specific code being modified without incurring the excessive token cost of sending entire unchanged files or unrelated code sections. *(Note: Currently, the full definition of changed functions/classes is extracted.
 Future refinements might explore strategies like context windowing or signature-only extraction for very large functions to further optimize token usage if needed).*

+## Crafting Effective GitHub Issues for Intent Checking

+The accuracy and effectiveness of the PR Intent Checker heavily depend on the quality of the linked GitHub Issue.
+A well-defined issue provides the "ground truth" against which the PR's changes are evaluated.

+**Key Recommendations:**

+*   **Detailed Description:** The issue description should clearly articulate the problem, the proposed solution, and the expected outcome.
+The more context the AI has, the better it can understand the intended changes.
+*   **Clear Acceptance Criteria (ACs):** This is paramount.
+ACs define the specific conditions that must be met for the issue to be considered resolved.
+They should be:
+    *   **Specific:** Avoid vague language.
+    *   **Measurable/Testable:** It should be clear how to verify if a criterion is met.
+    *   **Comprehensive:** Cover all essential aspects of the feature or fix.
+*   **Use Checkbox Format for ACs:** It is highly recommended to list acceptance criteria using GitHub's markdown checkbox format:
+    ```markdown
+    ## Acceptance Criteria
+    - [ ] Criterion 1: The system must do X.
+    - [ ] Criterion 2: Users should be able to perform Y.
+    - [ ] Criterion 3: Performance for Z should be under N ms.
+    ```
+    Using checkboxes makes it visually easy for developers to track their progress and for reviewers (including the AI bot) to verify that each distinct criterion has been addressed.
+The PR Intent Checker is specifically prompted to analyze each criterion, and this format aids that process significantly.

+A clear issue with well-defined, checkbox-formatted acceptance criteria significantly improves the AI's ability to perform a meaningful intent analysis and provide accurate feedback.

 ## Understanding Abstract Syntax Trees (AST)

 The current approach relies heavily on Abstract Syntax Trees (ASTs) to understand the structure of Python code.
 Here's a brief explanation: